A check list for starting might include:

 - Stir and spray boundaries, roads, paths, fences, gardens, cultivated fields and accessible land with Soil Activator to impart the effects of the preparations to this entity.
 Try to do this at least twice a year.

-- Learn to make quality compost and liquid manures using the biodynamic composting preparations.
+- Make quality compost and liquid manures using the biodynamic composting preparations.

-- Learn to maximize diversity, grow biomass and build stable carbon into the soil.
+- Maximize diversity, grow biomass and build stable carbon into the soil.

 - Be observant and study nature with an eye to life processes.
 That is what biodynamics means—life processes.